-The Brown-Dorton Scholarship is awarded each year to a fully enrolled MPA student with at least one semester completed in the program.
+The Brown-Dorton Scholarship is awarded each year to a fully enrolled MPA student.
+Recipients shall be employed in or desiring a career in local government.
 The scholarship is funded via an endowment.
 Each year's recipient receives a one-time payment to their university account in the amount of $500 to $1,000.
 There is no application process.
 The MPA faculty review all student files and select award recipients.

 Susan M. Burgess Scholarship: This scholarship was established in honor of the memory of Susan M. Burgess who served the Charlotte-Mecklenburg County Region for over 20 years.
 Ms. Burgess worked with nonprofits through her church for many years to provide assistance to the poor.
 She began public life in 1990 with her election to the Charlotte-Mecklenburg County Board of education, a position she held until 1997.
 She later won election to the Charlotte City Council and served for nine years, seven as Mayor Pro Tem.
 In addition to carrying out her responsibilities as an elected official, Ms. Burgess served as President of the North Carolina League of Municipalities and as President of the National League of Cities' Women in Municipal Government group.
 Additionally, Ms. Burgess served on numerous boards including the Arts and Science Council, the Council for Children, the Drug Education Center, and the Girl Scouts Hornets Nest Council.